 Feeding goldfish too much in one sitting can cause gorging, which leads to a slow moving tract, which leads to bad bacteria infection.
 Overfeeding can impact the intestinal tract eventually, leading to that fish's death.
 To determine which issue is causing your fish's floating disorder by process of elimination.

 To relieve constipation administer the following intestinal flush remedy

-one part olive or mineral oil (any high grade oil will do)
+one part olive or mineral oil

-one part warm water
+one part warm (tank or pond) water

 If you believe your fish has bad bacteria in its intestinal tract; long stringy pooh; pooh that is darker or lighter in color than the food it eats; replace the warm water with warm garlic water.
-Feed peas marinated in garlic water, and nothing but until signs of improvement.
+Feed peas marinated in garlic water, and nothing but until it shows signs of improvement.

 feed Recipe for Digestive Disorders